scalastic/scalastic.github.io/_posts/en/2023-06-18-craftmanship.markdown

 - **Flexibility** is also an essential value of Craftsmanship.
 Practitioners of Craftsmanship acknowledge that user needs and project requirements can evolve over time.
 Therefore, they aim to create flexible software capable of easily adapting to changes and market evolutions.
-This translates into modular architecture, well-structured code, and agile development processes such as Continuous Integration (CI) and Continuous Deployment (CD).
+This translates into modular architecture, well-structured code, and Agile development processes such as Continuous Integration (CI) and Continuous Deployment (CD).

 Compared to other development approaches such as the Waterfall model or Agile methodologies, Craftsmanship stands out